cylfox/KmersTYNSA/README.md

 ```python
 def generate_dictionary(sequence, kmer_size, alphabet, o_file_name):
 ```
-> Generates a dictionary, sort it by kmer index, group them for easier calculations and dump it to a file.
+> Generates a dictionary, sort it by kmer index, group them for easier calculations and dump it to a file in pickle format.
 ---
 ```python
 def group_dictionary(dic):